ashrafezz817/Migration-Samples/06_Complex/README.md

 * `FINAL_CHECK`
 * `COLLECT_NAME`

-`CHK_VOL` and `CHK_SEC` each have duplicate XML Program Unit definitions, so the structural count is 20 even though there are 18 distinct names.
+`CHK_VOL` and `CHK_SEC` each have duplicate form Program Unit definitions, so the structural count is 20 even though there are 18 distinct names.

 Some of these units represent business rules while others provide shared Forms UI, security, localization, or legacy integration functionality.